Solve the Homeless Problem in Colorado Springs

 Legal encampments and tiny home villages in other cities have already proven to save those city’s MILLIONS of dollars in clean up and other spending related to dealing with the homeless population.
-Legal camps are far cheaper to run than shelters and have a higher success rate for helping solving homelessness.
+The city estimates is costs $225,000 per illegal camp to clean it up to pre-illegal camp conditions Legal camps are far cheaper to run than shelters and have a higher success rate for helping solving homelessness and tiny home villages are even better.
 Additionally, having no homeless on the streets will increase tourism and mean more money in the pockets of local businesses.
 It also means the police can focus on fighting gangs, illegal drugs and other crimes instead of dealing with the homeless.

 There is a plan that will have the homeless within the village create revenue to support themselves, rather then the taxpayers supporting them or the village.
+For time & space constraints the details of that plan are not included in this petition.
 A tiny home village is a WIN-WIN for Colorado Springs, it gets the homeless off the streets and saves the city millions of dollars.

 So if you are ::

 - tired of seeing tents all along our creeks- Sign this petition!